Vessel9817/web-cheatcodes/README.md

 - [Check the document in different modes](page-modes.md)
 - [Making timed buttons work without waiting](timed-buttons.md)

 Do you have some other task you'd like to know how to achieve it?
 Do you have a recipe you use yourself?
-Comment in an issue on the [GitHub Repository](https://github.com/codepo8/web-cheatcodes) of this or [ping me on Twitter](https://twitter.com/codepo8).
+Comment in an issue on the [GitHub Repository](https://github.com/Vessel9817/web-cheatcodes), or, if you have the skill set to do it yourself, make a pull request to have your own idea submitted.